dotnet/docs-maui/docs/ios/deployment/publish-ad-hoc.md

 1. In the **Distribute - Signing Identity** dialog, select the **Save As** button and enter a filename.
 Your app will then be re-signed and published to an *.ipa* file on your file system.

-The app can then be distributed using [Apple Configurator](https://apps.apple.com/app/id1037126344).
-For more information, see [Apple Configurator user guide](https://support.apple.com/guide/apple-configurator-mac/welcome/mac) on support.apple.com

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio for Mac](#tab/vsmac)
 <!-- markdownlint-enable MD025 -->